schrum2/MarioDiffusion/README.md

 ```
 python train_diffusion.py --save_image_epochs 20 --augment --text_conditional --output_dir Mar1and2-conditional-negative0 --num_epochs 500 --json datasets\Mar1and2_LevelsAndCaptions-regular-train.json --val_json datasets\Mar1and2_LevelsAndCaptions-regular-validate.json --pkl datasets\Mar1and2_Tokenizer-regular.pkl --mlm_model_dir Mar1and2-MLM-regular0 --plot_validation_caption_score --seed 0 --negative_prompt_training
 ```
-You can swap out the dataset and, tokenizer, and language model however you like, as long as everything is consistent.

 ## Generate levels from text-conditional diffusion model